dainst/idai-field/desktop/src/manual/manual.en.md

 ## Export

-Select the menu item "Tools" ➝ "Import" to export resources from the currently opened project.
+Select the menu item "Tools" ➝ "Export" to export resources from the currently opened project.

 First, select the desired export format from the dropdown menu **Format**.
 Depending on the format, further options may be available (see subsection on the corresponding format in section *Formats*).